The Intern (2015 film): Accolades

-Remake
+Remakes

-On February 27, 2020, Bollywood actress Deepika Padukone announced that she will produce the Punjabi remake of The Intern, also playing the female lead role, but the remake's production was postponed mainly due to the COVID-19 pandemic.
+On February 27, 2020, Bollywood actress Deepika Padukone announced that she would produce a Hindi remake of The Intern, also playing the female lead role.
+However, production was postponed due to the COVID-19 pandemic.
 Rishi Kapoor was initially cast as the male lead, but after his sudden death in April 2020 due to leukemia, he was replaced by Amitabh Bachchan in March 2021.
 Principal photography began in November 2021.
+In August 2025, it was announced that Padukone would not be acting in the film, to allow her to focus on production, and a new female lead was being sought.

 On July 5, 2022, the first episode of the Japanese television remake of The Intern, called Unicorn ni Notte or Riding a Unicorn, was released.
 It features Hidetoshi Nishijima in the De Niro role and Mei Nagano in the Hathaway role.

-Jack Nguyen and his newly established Joat Films announced that he and Warner Bros. will co-produce the upcoming Korean adaptation of The Intern.
+Jack Nguyen and his newly established Joat Films announced that he and Warner Bros., together with Anthology Studios, would co-produce the upcoming Korean adaptation titled The Intern.
+Choi Min-sik and Han So-hee were confirmed for the lead roles in the remake, which started production in September 2025.
+On August 4, 2026, Warner Bros.
+Korea released the first teaser trailer and poster, confirming the Korean title as 인턴 and scheduling its South Korean theatrical release for September 16, 2026.